Drinking water wells

 Frequently asked questions

-• As a general rule, you should only drink from fountains that are marked with the "drinking water" sign.
-All other fountains in the city are decorative fountains and are not intended for consumption.
-The analysis results are evaluated in close coordination with the responsible district office so that appropriate measures can be taken immediately in the event of any abnormalities.
-In addition, all drinking fountains are regularly visually inspected and cleaned or disinfected if necessary.
+• As a general rule, you should only drink from fountains marked with a "drinking water" sign.
+All other fountains in the Karlsruhe city area are decorative and not intended for drinking water.
+The analysis results are evaluated in close consultation with the responsible district office so that appropriate measures can be taken immediately in the event of any abnormalities.
+In addition, all drinking fountains are regularly inspected visually and cleaned or disinfected as necessary.

 • Play water systems obtain their water from the drinking water supply, but the so-called "play water" itself is not suitable as drinking water.
 It is provided exclusively for play purposes and must not be used for drinking.
 Please note: Play water is not drinking water!
 As part of the general duty of care, random water quality tests are carried out.
 The facilities are regularly visually inspected and cleaned or disinfected if necessary.